BradGreig/LEGO-analysis/docs/index.md

 To investigate this, I return to the same 3yr (2002 - 2024) LEGO set data that I used earlier for investigating the different LEGO price metrics (price per piece and price per weight in grams).
 I then split this dataset into two smaller datasets, separating licensed themes from unlicensed themes.

-For the purposes of this investigation, I have considered the following two sets of licensed/unlicensed sets;
+For the purposes of this investigation, I have considered the following two groups of licensed/unlicensed sets;

 - **Licensed:** Star Wars, Disney, Marvel and DC, Harry Potter, Minecraft, Super Mario, Jurassic World, Sonic and Avatar
 - **Unlicensed:** City, Creator, Friends, Classic, Dreamzzz, Ninjago, Seasonal, Monkie Kid and Dots

 Importantly, I have excluded the Technic, Ideas, Icons, BrickHeadz and LEGO art themes as these ranges can contain a mix of licensed/unlicensed products.
-While these could be separated, it could easily be more prone to error.
+While these could be separated, it could more easily be prone to errors.

-In order to establish whether there is a discernible difference between licensed and unlicensed themes I computed histograms of the PPP and PPW for all sets from themes listed above.
+In order to establish whether there is a discernible difference between licensed and unlicensed themes I computed histograms of the PPP and PPW for all sets from the themes listed above.
 Below, in the left panel I have the two histograms from the unlicensed (blue) and licensed (red) sets for the PPP and in the right panel the histograms for PPW.

 <img src="https://github.com/BradGreig/LEGO-analysis/blob/main/data/piece_licensed.png?raw=true" alt="Licensed sets by PPP" width="465"/> <img src="https://github.com/BradGreig/LEGO-analysis/blob/main/data/weight_licensed.png?raw=true" alt="Licensed sets by PPW" width="465"/>
 *<small>Distribution of Licensed and Unlicensed sets according to PPP (left) and PPW (right).</small>*

 Quite clearly, for both cost metrics there is a discernible difference, with licensed sets clearly having higher PPP or PPW metrics (the distributions offset further to the right).
 The vertical coloured dashed lines denote the median of the two histograms to more easily visualise the difference between licensed and unlicensed sets.
 According to this, licensed sets have a 23% higher price per piece (3.4 cents) or 21% higher price per weight in grams (2.2 cents).

-**Therefore, definitively licensed sets are more expensive**, by about 20%.
+**Therefore, licensed sets are definitely more expensive**, by about 20%.
 However, this is not too surprising.
 I was just curious if it was immediately obvious from the data.

 ### A more detailed look